FredHutch/slurm-examples/R_and_sh_example/README.md

 ## `R_cluster_example.R`

 This file has the actual R code which runs the simulations that we want to perform.
-While in this example it is simply simulations this can easily be changed to refer to files or any other parallel jobs want to perform.
+While in this example it is simply simulations, it can easily be changed to refer to files or any other parallel jobs want to perform.
 The key line in it is
 ```
 touse<-as.numeric(Sys.getenv('SLURM_ARRAY_TASK_ID'))
 ```